Phone

 At the time of company formation, shareholder contributions may consist of both cash and non-cash assets such as property or goods.
 However, rules governing non-cash contributions in connection with a capital increase vary depending on the type of joint-stock company.

 In private joint stock companies, non-cash contributions, including property, may be accepted in accordance with Note 1 of Article 158 of the Amended Commercial Code.
-In public joint stock companies, capital increases must be funded exclusively through cash contributions.
+In public joint-stock companies, capital increases must be funded exclusively by cash contributions.

 Preemptive Rights of Existing Shareholders

 Existing shareholders have priority rights to purchase newly issued shares in proportion to their shareholding percentage.
-These rights are transferable and must remain available for a minimum period of sixty days beginning from the subscription announcement date, as provided in Articles 166 and 167 of the Amended Commercial Code.
+These rights are transferable and must remain available for at least 60 days from the subscription announcement date, as provided in Articles 166 and 167 of the Amended Commercial Code.

 Preemptive rights may be removed by resolution of the extraordinary general meeting that authorizes the capital increase.
 For publicly traded companies, both share transactions and transfers of preemptive subscription rights must be conducted through licensed stock exchange brokers.